 Coincidentally, a family commitment took me to the Dão not a week later, where I had the pleasure of exploring a significant number of wineries and their wines.
 So let’s dive into what makes this region absolutely worth your time!

-The Dão DOC is located in the northern part of central Portugal.
-The drive to Dão from Lisbon took us about three hours, although legend has it some manage to make the trip in two and half.
+The Dão region is located in the northern part of central Portugal.
+The drive to Dão from Lisbon took us about three hours, although legend has it some manage to make the trip in two and a half.
 The region is located on a plateau, and you can see and feel that you’re at a distance from sea level.
 As we approached the Dão, my ears began to pop and the temperature dropped.
-We were surrounded by the Serra da Estrela, Serra do Caramulo and Serra da Nave mountain ranges, which shelter the Dão from the Atlantic Ocean to the west.
+We were surrounded by the Serra da Estrela, Serra do Caramulo, and Serra da Nave mountain ranges, which shelter the Dão from the Atlantic Ocean to the west.
 I learned that these mountains are granitic, and for this reason, you’ll find granitic soils in many of the Dão’s vineyards, lending to more mineral wines.
-(Photo by Sogrape)

 It’s our first night in the Dão, and we have dinner at Santa Luzia, a widely recommended local restaurant.
-It was cold and raining outside, but inside the modernly-decorated restaurant it was light and spacious.
-We’d ordered mostly heavy, meat-based dishes (except for my sister-in-law, who is a vegetarian – this can indeed be a challenge when eating out in Portugal if you’re hardcore).
+It was cold and raining outside, but inside the modernly-decorated restaurant, it was light and spacious.
+We’d ordered mostly heavy, meat-based dishes (except for my sister-in-law, who is a vegetarian – though options for Portuguese vegetarian options do exist!).
 We decide on red, which is appropriate, as red wines make up 80% of the region’s production.

 The waiter brings us a bottle of Quinta de Lemos Alfrocheiro, a beautiful monovarietal Dão wine with 14.4% alcohol!
 Normally, I’d shy away from such percentages, but in this case, the wine was so balanced, the acidity and tannins so well-integrated, that I fell in love.
 It underscored the reputation that Dão wines can have for making concentrated, tannic, yet elegant and restrained wines.